-How do I invest in securities market?
+How do I invest in Securities Market?

-a.
 Investment through Primary Market

 When an issuer company issues shares to the general public through public offer, you can apply for the shares by submitting the necessary application form.
 For issuance of securities, the issuer company has to follow certain rules, regulations, etc. Shares will be allotted as per the prescribed Rules & regulations.
 The shares allotted will be credited in the applicant's Demat Account maintained with DP.
-Allotment of securities will be made in demat form and investors can later get them converted in to physical form.
+Allotment of securities will be made in demat form and investors have a choice of subsequently getting them converted to physical shares.
 On closure of public issue, within six (06) working days of closure of the issue, shares allotted are listed on the recognized Stock Exchanges where further trading of the shares takes place.